What is UTUR?

 In depth: I studied the builds of acoustic guitars to find out how to achieve my sonic goal.
 My first attempt (UTUR Oak) was made with one thin ply of oak (about 2,5 mm. thick) that I bent on a hot pipe.
 I fixed it around a horizontal re-ring made from hard ply-wood.
 Compared to a traditional re-ring this ring has less mass and more rigidity.
 I had the drum tested by several drummers (with a very standard comination of heads and snare-wires) and they were unanimously impressed by the sensitivity and tone of this drum.
 I followed up this drum with UTUR mohagony, in which I reduced the mass by drilling holes in the re-ring.
 I had it tested again, with the same results.
 One downside of these two drums was that the walls were so thin and therefore vulnerable.
 I was a bit anxious to use single ended lugs, because I reconed the wood would break under high tension.
 With double ended lugs (with two posts) this is not so big a problem (the tension evens out), but still I wanted to have the freedom to use any lug I want.
 So I had to keep on searching.

-The proces at this moment: I made a few more steps in this design adventure.
+Current design: In 2020 and 2021 I made a few more steps in this design adventure.
 I wanted to bring the wall thickness even further down (to 1,5 mm. max) while making the structure of the drum stronger.
 I built inner skeletons that (more or less) carryed an extremely thin wall that is as free as possible to resonate.
 The lugs are connected to the structure instead of the walls, so I don't have to worry about tension breaking the wall.
-These drums are currently tested by several pro drummers.
+These drums were tested by several pro drummers.
 Yonga Sun concluded that it was very warm and woody and that it kept that character even in high tunings and that when it was hit hard the energy was transformed into tone instead of extreme volume.
 Fokke de Jong, also found the drum very warm soundig and probably a most ideal snare for recording because of the low amount of overtones.
 He also said it would be ideal for the not so heavy drumming jobs, but not the go-to snare for a drummer that has to cut through the mix in a loud blues rock band.
 Kim Weemhoff tested it and concluded that it is was not the kind of snare he liked, which indicates that somehow my design works, because he likes very open and singy snares and found my UTUR too warm and woody, which was exactly my aim.

 Background: Over the years I've done quite a bit of research.
 I tested materials, bearing edges, sizes, heads, etc. Also I did a lot of reading (mostly on drumbuilders facebook pages) and spoke to a lot of colleage drum builders.
 All the while I took quite a sceptical scientific approach: I rejected every myth, dogma and pre-consisting idea (like "you need maple for warm tone").
 I came to the conclusion that allmost anything can work (from a sonic perspective that is, ease of use and durability are different stories); anything round, flat and rigid can be made in to a good sounding drum.
 I strongly think that the sticks, heads and tuning you choose, the space you play your drums (or how you mike them) and how you play your drums are factors of a much heigher weight than birch vs. maple, or 5 vs. 6 plys.
 Especially in shells thicker than about 7 mm.; these shells have so much mass that the wood itself will not vibrate much.
 I have more or less tested this claim by making a 14 mm thick stavedrum of MDF and let drummers evaluate it in a blind test.
 They loved it and thought it was made of birch, maple, walnut, copper, brass, steel, etc. Read about it here.